Interference aided finite resonant response in an undamped forced oscillator: Acknowledgements

 \section{Acknowledgements}

+The computational work was carried out using the SciML ecosystem on Julia (\cite{Datseris2018}, \cite{ma2021modelingtoolkit}, \cite{rackauckas2017differentialequations}).
 This work was entirely funded by the authors' respective institutes.
-SH would like to acknowledge his KVPY fellowship provided by the DST.
-The computational work was carried out using the SciML ecosystem on Julia (\cite{Datseris2018}, \cite{ma2021modelingtoolkit}, \cite{rackauckas2017differentialequations}).
+SH would like to acknowledge his KVPY fellowship provided by the DST and enlightening discussions with the Julia community members on the Julia forum.